Your Guide to Finding and Using

 But don't forget that the ports of emigration might also create lists.

-- The Hamburg Passenger Lists is an example of that.
+- The Hamburg Departure Passenger Lists 1850-1934 is an example of an important set of emigration records

 - Registers of Lists: Here, you will find the registration details of a vessel such as the rigging, the tonnage, dimensions etc. from 1764 forward.
 You will need to know the name of the ship.